joecodecreations/python_port_scanner/README.md

 # python_port_scanner
-A simple port scanning script built in python.
+Port scanning script built in python.

-Adjust the timeout to increase speed for local networks or decrease the speed for remote networks.

-It will list ports as they are scanned and then it will give you a list of available ports.
+This program will list ports as they are scanned and then give you a final output of available ports.

-You can set the range of what you want to scan.
+-Adjust upper range of number of ports scanned by adjusting upperRange = -Adjust timeout for better performance by adjusting sessionTimeout = -Set target host by modifying target =